The-AVR/AVR-2022/content/en/_index.md

 ## Requirements

-To be able to successfully compete in VRC, you must have the following available to you:
+To be able to successfully compete in AVR, you must have the following available to you:

 - A 3D printer (8.5" cubed) with 1 roll of ABS filament